-- 6.4.1 The Finance Director is responsible for: - a) Approving the form of all receipt books, agreement forms, or other means of officially acknowledging or recording monies received or receivable - b) Ordering and securely controlling any such stationery - c) Provision of adequate facilities and systems for employees whose duties include collecting and holding cash, including the provision of safes or lockable cash boxes, the procedures for keys, and for coin operated machines and for absence cover - d) Prescribing systems and procedures for handling cash and negotiable securities on behalf of the Board. - 6.4.2 All officers whose duty it is to collect or hold cash shall be provided with a safe or with a lockable cash box, which will normally be deposited in a safe.
+- a) Approving the form of all receipt books, agreement forms, or other means of officially acknowledging or recording monies received or receivable. - b) Ordering and securely controlling any such stationery. - c) Provision of adequate facilities and systems for employees whose duties include collecting and holding cash, including the provision of safes or lockable cash boxes, the procedures for keys, and for coin operated machines and for absence cover. - d) Prescribing systems and procedures for handling cash and negotiable securities on behalf of the Board.

+All officers whose duty it is to collect or hold cash shall be provided with a safe or with a lockable cash box, which will normally be deposited in a safe.
 The officer concerned shall hold only one key and all duplicates shall be lodged with the Finance department or other officer authorised by the Finance Director, and suitable receipts obtained.
 The loss of any key shall be reported immediately to the Finance Director.
 The Finance Director, on receipt of a satisfactory explanation, shall authorise the release of the duplicate key.
 The Finance Director shall arrange for all new safe keys to be dispatched directly to him/her from the manufacturers.
 The Finance Director shall be responsible for maintaining a register of authorised holders of safe keys.

-- 6.4.3 The Finance Director shall prescribe the system for the transporting of cash and uncrossed pre-signed cheques and shall approve, where appropriate, the use of the services of a specialist security firm. - 6.4.4 During the absence (e.g. on holiday) of the holder of a safe key or cash box key, the officer who acts his/her place shall be subject to the same controls as the normal holder of the key.
-There shall be written discharge for the safe and/or cash box contents on the transfer of responsibilities and the discharge document must be retained for inspection. - 6.4.5 Any loss or shortfall of cash, cheques or other negotiable instruments, however occasioned, shall be reported immediately in accordance with the agreed procedure for reporting losses.
-(See Section 15 Disposals and Condemnations, Losses and Special Payments). - 6.4.6 Official money shall not under any circumstances be used for the encashment of private cheques. - 6.4.7 All cheques, postal orders, cash etc, shall be banked intact and promptly.
-Disbursements shall not be made from cash received, except under arrangements approved by the Finance Director. - 6.4.8 The holders of safe keys shall not accept unofficial funds for depositing in their safes unless such deposits are in special sealed envelopes or locked containers.
-It shall be made clear to the depositors that the Board is not to be held liable for any loss, and written indemnities must be obtained from the organisation or individuals absolving the Board from responsibility for any loss. - 6.4.9 Large sums of cash collected for unofficial purposes (e.g. for retirements, leavers) should not be retained at ward / department level.
-Such funds should be passed to the finance department for lodgement in the safe.
-Once the collection is complete the cash will be returned to the collector.
+The Finance Director shall prescribe the system for the transporting of cash and un- crossed presigned cheques and shall approve, where appropriate, the use of the services of a specialist security firm.

+During the absence (e.g. on holiday) of the holder of a safe key or cash box key, the officer who acts his/her place shall be subject to the same controls as the normal holder of the key.
+There shall be written discharge for the safe and/or cash box contents on the transfer of responsibilities and the discharge document must be retained for inspection.

+Any loss or shortfall of cash, cheques or other negotiable instruments, however occasioned, shall be reported immediately in accordance with the agreed procedure for reporting losses.
+(See Section 15 - Disposals and Condemnations, Losses and Special Payments).

+Official money shall not under any circumstances be used for the encashment of private cheques.

+All cheques, postal orders, cash etc, shall be banked intact and promptly.
+Disbursements shall not be made from cash received, except under arrangements approved by the Finance Director.

+The holders of safe keys shall not accept unofficial funds for depositing in their safes unless such deposits are in special sealed envelopes or locked containers.
+It shall be made clear to the depositors that the Board is not to be held liable for any loss, and written indemnities must be obtained from the organisation or individuals absolving the Board from responsibility for any loss.

+It is recommended that any large sums of cash collected for unofficial purposes (e.g. for retirements, leavers) should not be retained at ward / department level.
+Such funds should, if preferred, be considered for passing to the finance department for safe keeping.
+Once the collection is complete the cash can then be returned to the collector.

-7 CAPITAL INVESTMENT.
-FIXED ASSET REGISTERS AND SECURITY OF ASSETS
+7 CAPITAL INVESTMENT, FIXED ASSET REGISTERS AND SECURITY OF ASSETS